 Who are then routed by the german hussars

 As I have to go to my mother's birthday dinner we leave it here, we count up the losses: victory for the allies 425 to 100 points

 This battery was in a sticky situation

 This french square was also about to die

-The guard had kept back ad was pretty fresh, but they wouldn't have been able to kill enough allies to even the scores, they should have been sent into the fray sooner
+The guard had kept back ad was pretty fresh, but they wouldn't have killed enough allies to even the score, they should have been sent into the fray sooner